Military history of Nigeria during World War II: Home front

 In preparation for the outbreak of a world war, the colonial government secretly developed several schemes to retain foreign exchange and ensure the supply of commodities necessary for a war effort.
 In 1939, as part of the plans the Nigerian colonial administration set up the Nigeria Supply Board to regulate trade and manage production.
-That year a series of "defense regulations" were instituted, granting vast power to the board and other administrates to control the distribution of imports and foodstuffs.
+That year a series of "defense regulations" were instituted, granting vast power to the board and other administrators to control the distribution of imports and foodstuffs.
 In the early stages of the war, British commanders and colonial officials had not anticipated that Africa would be heavily involved in the conflict.
 After the rapid success of Germany's Blitzkrieg in Europe, the British government declared that winning the war would require a supreme effort from every person in the empire.
 Part of this effort would include increasing production of wartime commodities, meanwhile drastically reducing social spending, development, and imports of goods deemed non-essential.
 Additionally, direct taxes were increased on the population, a measure which would result in country-wide strikes in 1945 and 1947 against the continued enforcement of wartime legislation.
 Throughout the war, Nigerian attitudes towards colonial rule grew steadily more negative as the demands of the Nigerian War Relief Fund became harder to meet.
 The Home Office strongly encouraged and incentivised Nigerian miners and farmers to increase their output of raw materials.
 In particular, heavy demand was placed on rubber and coal.